mwganson/fcbmpimport/README.md

 sin13 -> returns value from call to math.sin(13) = 0.420167036827 (notice no r or d at the end defaults to radians) tan40d * x -> same as math.tan(40 * math.pi / 180.0) * value currently in X Offset box.
-z ** 3 -> the value in the Z Offset box raised to the power of 3. z ** (1/3) -> cube root of value in Z Offset box. part_height ** scale -> value in part height box raised to the power of the value in the scale factor box. pi * (part/2) ** 2 -> math.pi * the square of the value in part height box divided by 2.
+z ** 3 -> the value in the Z Offset box raised to the power of 3. z ** (1/2) -> square root of value in Z Offset box. part_height ** scale -> value in part height box raised to the power of the value in the scale factor box. pi * (part/2) ** 2 -> math.pi * the square of the value in part height box divided by 2.
 12 * inches / width -> if used in the scale factor box would scale created object to be 12 inches wide.
 200 / w -> if used in the scale factor box would scale created object to be 200 mm wide.
 </pre>
 Note: It is permissible to reference an edit box value from within the same box.
 For example, you could enter 2 into the X Offset box, and then enter x * 2 into the same box (after it has been evaluated) to get 4.
 References are not retained after the initial evaluation.
 In other words, no dependencies are created when referencing boxes.
+Whatever value is in the box is all that matters, not which expression was used to create it, whether it was an immediate numerical value or a complext mathematical expression.

-Each time a value or expression is entered into an edit box, that value or expression is appended to the associated label's tool tip.
+Tip: Each time a value or expression is entered into an edit box, that value or expression is appended to the associated label's tool tip.
 Thus, by mouse hovering over the associated label one can view the history of values previously entered during this session.

 <h4 id='Scale Factor'>Scale Factor</h4>

-The scale factor edit box is used to set the scale of the FreeCAD object created to represent the image in FreeCAD.
+The scale factor edit box is used to set the scale of the FreeCAD object created to represent the image.
 By default, each pixel is 1mm x 1mm x 1mm for solid, extruded, and mesh import types, and 1mm x 1mm for wire, face, and sketch import types.
 The value entered as the scale factor will be multiplied against those default 1mm values (except for part height), and used to size the object(s).
 As an example, if you wish each pixel to be 3.5mm x 3.5mm x 3.5mm you would simply enter 3.5 into the scale factor edit box (or 3,5 depending on your locale) and 3.5 in the part height edit box.
 (Note: part height is only applicable to mesh, solid, and extruded import types.)

 But usually the desired scaling will be for the entire image or for some subset of that image rather than per pixel.
 For example, you might wish to engrave this butterfly into a 6 inch x 6 inch plaque.
-The easiest way to scale the FreeCAD object to be created to represent the image is to enter the desired final size (in mm) into the scale factor box, and then divide that number by horizontal size (width) of the image (in pixels).
+The easiest way to scale the FreeCAD object is to enter the desired final size (in mm) into the scale factor box, and then divide that number by horizontal size (width) of the image (in pixels) (or you could also use height if you'd prefer to scale via the vertical size).
 Assuming you are content with the white background as a border or margin, the way to go about scaling this particular image would be to enter this into the scale factor edit box:

 (6 * inches) / width